-Due to unforeseen situations that may develop at a particular organization outside the Institution, scheduling issues may result in an occasional delay between course start date and the beginning of an externship, clinical rotations, and/or preceptorship.
 All externship, clinical rotations, and preceptorship sites are carefully selected based on an evaluation of site personnel, facilities, geographic location, availability, and type of learning experience provided.
 The Institution maintains affiliation agreements with a variety of facilities to provide students with externship, clinical rotations, or preceptorship opportunities.
 Students should be aware that some facilities may have additional requirements that must be met prior to placement.
-If a student has a particular interest in a facility with which the Institution is not affiliated, the student may bring this to the attention, at least 60-days prior, of the Program Director/Coordinator so the site may be evaluated.
+If a student has a particular interest in a facility with which the Institution is not affiliated, the student may bring this to the attention, at least 60-days prior, of the Program Director so the site may be evaluated.

-The externship, clinical rotation, and/or preceptorship facility will submit evaluations of the student's performance based on the standards set by the Institution.
 Students must satisfactorily complete the externship, clinical rotations, and/or preceptorship assignment and submit an approved verification of time completed in order to graduate.
 All required hours for externship, clinical rotations, and/or preceptorship must be completed.